List of modern great powers: Prussia and Germany (1763–1918, 1933–1945)

 Wilhelm II wanted Germany to have her "place in the sun", like Britain, which he constantly wished to emulate or rival.
 With German traders and merchants already active worldwide, he encouraged colonial efforts in Africa and the Pacific ("new imperialism"), causing the German Empire to vie with other European powers for remaining "unclaimed" territories.
 With the encouragement or at least the acquiescence of Britain, which at this stage saw Germany as a counterweight to her old rival France, Germany acquired German Southwest Africa (modern Namibia), German Kamerun (modern Cameroon), Togoland (modern Togo) and German East Africa (modern Rwanda, Burundi, and the mainland part of current Tanzania).
 Islands were gained in the Pacific through purchase and treaties and also a 99-year lease for the territory of Kiautschou in northeast China.
-But of these German colonies only Togoland and German Samoa (after 1908) became self-sufficient and profitable; all the others required subsidies from the Berlin treasury for building infrastructure, school systems, hospitals and other institutions.
+But of these German colonies, only Togoland and German Samoa (after 1908) became self-sufficient and profitable; all others required subsidies from the Berlin treasury for building infrastructure, school systems, hospitals and other institutions.

-After the World War I broke out, Germany participated in the war as a part of the Central Powers.
-At its height, Germany occupied Belgium and parts of France, as well as acquired Ukraine and the Baltic States in the Treaty of Brest-Litovsk.
-Soon, Germany lost its status as a great power in the Treaty of Versailles as it ceded some of its territories and all of its overseas territories to the Britain and France, as well as gave up part of its military.
+After World War I broke out, Germany participated in the war as a part of the Central Powers.
+At its height, Germany occupied Belgium and parts of France, and also acquired Ukraine and the Baltic States in the Treaty of Brest-Litovsk.
+After its defeat, the German Empire collapsed and, in the Treaty of Versailles, had to cede some of its territories and all of its overseas territories to Britain and France, as well as giving up most of its military.

-Germany rose back to be a great power in 1933, when the Nazi Germany replaced the Weimar Republic as the new government of Germany.
+Germany rose back to be a great power in 1933, when Nazi Germany replaced the Weimar Republic as the new government of Germany.
 The most pressing economic matter the Nazis initially faced was the 30 per cent national unemployment rate.
 Economist Dr. Hjalmar Schacht, President of the Reichsbank and Minister of Economics, created a scheme for deficit financing in May 1933.
 Capital projects were paid for with the issuance of promissory notes called Mefo bills.
 When the notes were presented for payment, the Reichsbank printed money.
 Hitler and his economic team expected that the upcoming territorial expansion would provide the means of repaying the soaring national debt.
 Schacht's administration achieved a rapid decline in the unemployment rate, the largest of any country during the Great Depression.
 Economic recovery was uneven, with reduced hours of work and erratic availability of necessities, leading to disenchantment with the regime as early as 1934.